 It’s a hard knock life for these mischief-making mites.
 They are sustained only by “mush” (indeed, some days they are denied “hot mush” and merely permitted a bowl of “cold mush” to choke down) and forced to spend long days scrubbing floors and slaving away at sewing machines.
 Still, even this Dickensian existence is not enough to crush the spirits of a feisty red-headed foundling named Annie (no surname, no siree, it’s “just Annie”).

 Eternally-optimistic Annie knows her biological parents love her.
 After all, they left her on the steps of the orphanage with a silver locket (one half of a heart hanging from a chain) and a note promising they would return to collect her (proving their parentage by presenting the other half of the heart).
-Even if that was back in 1922 – and it is now 1933 – 11-year-old Annie maintains her hopeful expectation that someday she really will wake up to a better tomorrow.
+Even if that was back in 1922 (and it is now 1933), eleven-year-old Annie maintains her hopeful expectation that someday she really will wake up to a better tomorrow.

 Annie might be a glass half full kind of girl but the tough pre-teen tearaway in director Nikolai Foster’s revived production is devoid of any cloying, saccharine sweetness.
-At times, the character is acutely appealing – adorable, even – but this young protagonist is first and foremost resilient, independent, gritty and real.
-Bravo, then, to the youngsters taking on the role throughout the tour.
+At times, the character is acutely appealing – adorable, even.
+Nonetheless, this young protagonist is first and foremost resilient, independent, gritty and real.
+Bravo, then, to the youngsters taking on the role during the tour.

 Lesley Joseph (best known for playing Dorien Green, the neighbour from hell, in the sitcom Birds of a Feather) is marvellous as malicious orphanage matron Miss Hannigan.
 Hissing venom with every line and shakily strutting and shimmying for all she is worth, her portrayal of the boozy, slightly loony, and very disillusioned antagonist is utterly convincing and very droll.
 Her Miss Hannigan is practically allergic to the little girls, recoiling when they get too close.
 She clearly only tolerates them because she has to – they are good for nothing except an income.